-- Add a new ATM interface and select EoA option for DSL Link Type (see 4.4.1.1 ATM interfaces). - 2.
-Click the Add button on the screen Figure 4-8.
-Select WAN Service Interface over ATM PVC on the next screen (as shown Figure 4-9). - 3.
-Select Bridge option for the WAN Service type on the screen (as shown Figure 4-10), and click Next button to continue. - 4.
-On the next screen (as shown Figure 4-14) you will see the detailed settings you've made.
+- Add a new ATM interface and select EoA option for DSL Link Type (see 4.4.1.1 ATM interface). - 2.
+Click the Add button on the screen Figure 4-7.
+Select WAN Service Interface over ATM PVC on the next screen (as shown Figure 4-8). - 3.
+Select Bridging option for the WAN service type on the screen (as shown Figure 4-9), and click Next button to continue. - 4.
+On the screen (as shown Figure 4-13) you will see the detailed settings you've made.
 Please click the Apply/Save button to save these settings.